 - Ways to bring the land around the station into better use.
 This includes the station forecourt and feasibility study to investigate the potential move of the allotments to an alternative location and use the site to develop commercial premises as well as expand station facilities on the north side of the railway.
 Any plans that remove allotment space will need to meet the relevant planning requirements for reprovision.
-Reprovision could occur over several sites and an approved decanting strategy would need to be in place prior to removal. - Improvements in station accessibility including better access across the tracks which today are limited to a footbridge with no lifts and very limited vehicle access to the north. - Better connections between the station and town centre; better and more welcoming access to the adjacent business park - Reconfiguration of the existing station buildings to create commercial space for use by small businesses and start-ups. - Highway upgrades to Station Lane to ensure better access from the north of the station.
+Reprovision could occur over several sites and an approved decanting strategy would need to be in place prior to removal. - Grade II listed signal box building is currently not being used and is in severe decline.
+Improve the look of the building and potentially open it for community use. - Improvements in station accessibility including better access across the tracks which today are limited to a footbridge with no lifts and very limited vehicle access to the north. - Better connections between the station and town centre; better and more welcoming access to the adjacent business park - Reconfiguration of the existing station buildings to create commercial space for use by small businesses and start-ups. - Highway upgrades to Station Lane to ensure better access from the north of the station.